algolia/owl/README.md

 }

 owl.Info("this is an info")
-owl.Warning("this is a warning %s", "anthony") err = owl.Error("this is an error") owl.Info("this error is displayed on the standard output: %s", err)
+owl.Warning("this is a warning %s", "message") err = owl.Error("this is an error") owl.Info("this error is displayed on the standard output: %s", err)
 ```